idcsalvame/F1-Data-Analytics/README.md

 # 🏎️ F1 Data Analytics Project

-This project explores and analyzes Formula 1 race data using Python and the [FastF1](https://github.com/theOehrly/Fast-F1) library, PostgreSQL for structured data storage, and Power BI for data visualization.
+This project explores and analyzes Formula 1 race data using Python and the [FastF1](https://github.com/theOehrly/Fast-F1) library, [Jolpica-F1](https://github.com/jolpica/jolpica-f1) for enriched metadata, PostgreSQL for structured data storage, and Power BI for data visualization.
 The development environment is fully containerized using Docker and Dev Containers in VS Code for clean and reproducible development.

 ---